SamuraiAck/macy/README.md

 - Works on Linux, MacOS, and Windows.
 - Supports IPv4 and IPv6.
 Mode is determined by the group address.
-- Control the TTL, DSCP, and DF-bit.
+- Control TTL, DSCP, and the DF-bit.
 Packets can be padded to any size to check for MTU issues.
-- No reliance on the system routing table, packets will be sent from all routable addresses on all interfaces by default.
+- No reliance on the system routing table, packets are sent from all routable addresses on all interfaces by default.
 Link-local addresses can be enabled with a command-line switch.
 Addresses and interfaces can be specified with regex.
+- Adapts quickly to address and interface changes.
 - Multiple instances can run on the same machine at the same time without interfering with each other.
 - Results are displayed in table format to make problems easy to spot.